openstack/governance/reference/distributed-project-leadership.rst

 Technical notes:

-* The releases liaison will continue to be listed in the `releases` repository, to not impact the current delivery of the releases.
+* The releases liaison will continue to be listed in the ``releases`` repository, to not impact the current delivery of the releases.

-Once a project team has moved to the distributed leadership model, they can revert to the PTL model by creating a change to `projects.yaml` to remove the "leadership_type: distributed" line in the team's configuration.
-This change should have at least a +1 from all the people currently serving as liaisons, including the :repo:`openstack/releases/src/branch/master/data/release_liaisons.yaml` for the project team, which might not be in the `governance` repo.
+Once a project team has moved to the distributed leadership model, they can revert to the PTL model by creating a change to ``projects.yaml`` to remove the ``leadership_type: distributed`` line in the team's configuration.
+This change should have at least a +1 from all the people currently serving as liaisons, including the :repo:`openstack/releases/src/branch/master/data/release_liaisons.yaml` for the project team, which might not be in the ``governance`` repo.
 It must also get a +1 from the future PTL, listed in the same change.

 .. note::